House and garden

 House and garden House and garden

 A 1.3 acre garden, with orchard, vegetable and fruit garden, polytunnel, greenhouses, wildflower meadow, 3 ponds - one of them is a natural swimming pond, herbaceous and shrub areas, lawns, mature trees.
 The house is a converted farm steading, with ground source heat pump and solar panels.
 Insulated with sheep's wool.
 Lovely view to the Eildon hills in the West, and near the Cheviot hills for walking.
 We work as artists - ceramics, painting, design, and try to use our creativity in our approach to gardening and developing our surroundings.
 Our aim is to be self sufficient in vegetables - we achieve that some years.
 We need help in the vegetable garden - weeding, hoeing, cropping, storing.
 General maintenance tasks include cutting grass and edges, strimming, lifting and dividing plants in herbaceous borders, mulching.
 Springtime clearing and soil preparation and autumn harvesting and tidying.
-We prefer wwoofers to come for short stays of 1 - 2 weeks.
+We offer short stays of 1 - 2 weeks.
+We prefer wwoofers who are aged 25 and over and some gardening experience if possible, previous wwoofing or a genuine interest in organic gardening and passion for the environment.
 Accommodation is in a shepherds hut overlooking the vegetable garden.
 It’s fully self contained off grid with a shower room, compost toilet , wood burner and small stove.
 It has USB Charging points and good 4 G reception.
-It is suitable for a single person or couple but please note it is a small double bed!
-Wwoofers can have breakfast there but other meals will be with us in the house.
+It is suitable for a single person or couple but please note it is a small double bed so two wwoofers only means a couple and not two friends☺️ Wwoofers can have breakfast there which we provide of course, but other meals will be with us in the house.
 We can collect and return wwoofers to the nearest bus, Kelso or Jedburgh.
 There is an occasional bus to Morebattle (half mile) some have made it all the way here!
-We welcome last minute enquiries.
+We welcome last minute enquiries from single wwoofers or couples - sorry not from friends travelling together as there is only one bed available.
 Organic methods: No dig gardening, crop rotation, compost, green manure, mulching, companion planting, comfrey liquid feeding, ponds and wildlife areas/meadow.
-Certifications: we are not certified because we are just a large organic garden & not selling produce Current projects: This year we are formalising existing no dig beds with wooden surrounds, and making many new no dig areas.
-Internet access available
+Certifications: we are not certified because we are just a large organic garden & not selling produce Internet access available

 Learning opportunities